Disable a Kernel Module on Oracle Linux

 EOF

 The blacklist line prevents the kernel module from loading independently.
-However it is possible that the module is a dependency of some other module that could trigger it to load.
-To prevent any possibility of the module being enabled at all, you can set the install command for the module to run /bin/false.
+However, another module may have it as a dependency and could trigger it to load.
+To avoid any possibility of enabling the module, you can set the install command for the module to run /bin/false.

-If you wish to exclude the module from the ramdisk image so that it is not available to the kernel at boot time, you must rebuild the initramfs by using the dracut command.
-Since this action can result in a system that is unable to boot, it is good practice to take a backup of the initramfs beforehand.
+If you wish to exclude the module from the ramdisk image so it is unavailable to the kernel at boot time, you must rebuild the initramfs using the dracut command.
+Since this action can result in a system that is unable to boot, it is good practice to back up the initramfs beforehand.

-1. Check whether the ramdisk image contains the module that you want to prevent, by using the lsinitrd command.
+1. Check whether the ramdisk image contains the module you want to prevent.

-2. Backup the ramdisk image by making a copy of the initramfs file for the currently running kernel.
+2. Back up the ramdisk image by copying the initramfs file for the currently running kernel.

 sudo cp /boot/initramfs-$(uname -r).img /boot/initramfs-$(uname -r).img.$(date +%m-%d-%H%M%S).bak

-3. Rebuild the ramdisk image by using the dracut command and specify which modules to omit.
+3. Rebuild the ramdisk image and specify which modules to omit.

-4. Configure dracut so that the module is excluded in future when other kernels are installed and the ramdisk image is rebuilt.
+4. Configure dracut so that the module is excluded in the future when installing other kernels and rebuilding the ramdisk image.

 sudo reboot

-If the system is configured to use Kdump to boot into a crash kernel, you can optionally configure the crash kernel used by Kdump to also exclude the kernel module at boot.
-The decision to exclude the module might depend on the reason that you chose to disable it in the normal system kernel.
+If you configure the system to use Kdump to boot into a crash kernel, you can optionally configure the crash kernel used by Kdump to exclude the kernel module at boot.
+The decision to exclude the module might depend on why you deactivated it in the regular system kernel.
 If you want the crash kernel to behave similarly to the system kernel, you should configure Kdump to remove the module.

 1. Create a backup of the Kdump ramdisk image for the currently running kernel.